Rucha-Nandgirikar/Rucha-Nandgirikar/README.md

 - **AWS Certified Solutions Architect – Associate**
 - **AWS Certified Cloud Practitioner**
-- **Certified: Building Generative AI Applications Using Amazon Bedrock** -
+- **Certified: Building Generative AI Applications Using Amazon Bedrock**

-I use AWS extensively across **cloud-native, serverless, and GenAI projects**, with a focus on **scalability, reliability, and production readiness**.
+*I use AWS extensively across cloud-native, serverless, and GenAI projects, with a focus on scalability, reliability, and production readiness.*

 ---

 ## 🤖 Transition to AI Engineering